softwaremill/elasticmq/README.md

 The `native-elasticmq` image is much smaller (30MB vs 240MB) and starts up much faster (milliseconds instead of seconds).
 However, it's an experimental feature, so some things might not work.

+## Building the native image

-When building native image, do not forget to adjust the CPU and memory settings for the Docker process.
+Do not forget to adjust the CPU and memory settings for the Docker process.
 It was checked with 6CPUs, 8GB of memory and 2GB of swap.
+Also, make sure that you are running sbt with the graalvm java, as the way the jars are composed seem to differ from other java implementations, and affect the native-image process that is run later!
 To rebuild the native image, run:

 ```
 sbt "project nativeServer; clean; graalvm-native-image:packageBin; docker:publishLocal"